PatzPaul/terraform-beginner-bootcamp-2023/journal/Week0.md

 ```
 aws sts get-caller-identity
 ```
-If succesful you should receive a json payload return that looks like this
+If successful you should receive a json payload return that looks like this

 ```json
 {